OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/owasp-cloud-security-workshop.md

 ------

 ### Threat Modeling
-Threat modeling was described as the process of understanding and communicating threats and mitigations in the context of something of value, typically applications or services
+Threat modeling was described as the process of understanding and communicating threats and mitigations in the context of something of value, typically applications or services.

 #### Why threat model?

-- Addresses security at a fundamental, architectural level.
+- Addresses security at a fundamental, architectural level
-- Design flaws that turn into vulnerabilities are hard to pick up in code scans.
+- Design flaws that turn into vulnerabilities are hard to pick up in code scans
 - Help guide and prioritise other controls and make the best use of them.
-Less reliance on band-aid solutions.
+Less reliance on band-aid solutions
-- Find problems sooner, fix them sooner, cheaper.
+- Find problems sooner, fix them sooner, cheaper
-- Brings development teams closer to security.
+- Brings development teams closer to security

 #### An Overview of Threat Modeling Methodologies:

-- There is no one right way to threat model.
+- There is no one right way to threat model
-- Modeling serves the purpose of simplifying complex things to aid understanding.
+- Modeling serves the purpose of simplifying complex things to aid understanding
-- Models are never perfect - all models are wrong, some are useful.
+- Models are never perfect - all models are wrong, some are useful
-- Be lean - start simple, try something, learn, tweak, experiment and repeat.
+- Be lean - start simple, try something, learn, tweak, experiment and repeat

 There are many different approaches and methodologies for identifying threats. **STRIDE** was identified as a good starting point.